Gastric Sleeve Surgery

 How do I get ready for gastric sleeve surgery?

-Your healthcare team will need to make sure that gastric sleeve surgery is a good option for you.
+Your healthcare team will need to make sure that gastric sleeve surgery is a good choice for you.
 Weight-loss surgery isn’t advised for people who abuse medicines or alcohol, or who can't commit to a lifelong change in diet and exercise habits.

 What happens during gastric sleeve surgery?